-C. MISCELLANEOUS
+C. Miscellaneous

 - Check all thru-hull fittings for unobstructed water passage.
-Be alert for any deteriorated hoses and/or fittings below the water line which might fail in service and admit water. - Test the navigation lights. - Check all wiring for loose connections. - Check all switches and equipment for proper operation. - Check bilge blowers for proper operation.
+Be alert for any deteriorated hoses and/or fittings below the water line which - Test the navigation lights. - Check all wiring for loose connections. - Check all switches and equipment for proper operation. - Check bilge blowers for proper operation.
 Turn ON blowers and place hand over hull blower vent to make sure air is coming from vent. - Anchor lines and gear should be inspected and replaced if necessary. - Make sure the hull drain plug is in place and tight. - Clean bilge thoroughly if it was not done at lay-up. - Check all engine fluid levels. - Check fuel lines for damage and/or leaks.
 Make sure that they do not come into contact with moving parts.

-6. Security Considerations
+5. Security Considerations